cs1302uga/cs1302-ce14/README.md

 **CHECKPOINT**

-1. Create and checkout a branch called `test_genericize` to perform the work related to this checkpoint.
+1. Checkout the existing branch called `genericize` you created in the previous checkpoint to perform the work related to this checkpoint.

    ```
    $ git checkout -b genericize